 The first trailer for Red Dead Redemption 2 which was released shortly after the game's announcement.
 It doesn't reveal much other than that we're going to be returning to the Wild West.
 The game locations in the trailer are diverse and beautiful and it looks highly likely that the game will be open world.

 We thought we'd have Red Dead Redemption 2 in our stockings come Holiday 2017, but it turns out that may have been a bit preemptive on our part.

-According to a blog post on the publisher's website from May 2017 said that we'll have to wait until Spring of 2018 to saddle up for Rockstar Games' next epic western:
+Initially a blog post on the publisher's website from May 2017 said that we'll have to wait until Spring of 2018 to saddle up for Rockstar Games' next epic western:

 "Red Dead Redemption 2 is now set to launch Spring 2018 on PlayStation 4 and Xbox One.
 This outlaw epic set across the vast and unforgiving American heartland will be the first Rockstar game created from the ground up for the latest generation of console hardware, and some extra time is necessary to ensure that we can deliver the best experience possible for our fans ...
 We are very sorry for any disappointment this delay causes, but we are firm believers in delivering a game only when it is ready."